c373/roids/README.md

 ![alien ufo](./assets/roids.svg)
 # RÖIDS
 RÖIDS is an action packed, interstellar, shoot 'em up.
 Welcome to the next generation of gaming!
-Hold on to your as seats as you are transported to- Lol its just asteroids written in Lua for the Löve2d framework.
+Hold on to your seats as you are transported to- Lol its just asteroids written in Lua for the Löve2d framework.

 ## Movement Keys
 `D` - turn counter-clockwise \*